Dr Bertram Logo

 • Initial trimming: After healing, long hairs may be gently trimmed with blunt-tip scissors.

-Lifestyle and Clinical Observations
+Lifestyle & Clinical Observations

 Lifestyle Considerations